 Hello, I am Isiah.
 I am a Gardener here at Koanga.
 I have been working here since November 2016 and have been looking after the compost garden.
 I now take care of one of the Isolation gardens.
 What I enjoy most about working here is the awesome people you meet from here and abroad, the knowledge I have received and knowing that I am doing something worthwhile.

-Murray Nevermen – Food Forest and Tree Nursery Manager
+Murray Nevermen – Forest Garden Manager

 Born in Napier where I lived most of my life apart for three years in Taupo.
 The last seven years I have been travelling New Zealand in a motorhome exploring this beautiful country and looking where I wanted to settle.
-Gardening and Landscaping has always been my biggest passion so, Koanga Institute and Kotare Village is a perfect fit living and working with Knowledgeable people.
+Gardening and Landscaping has always been my biggest passion so, Koanga Institute and Kotare Village is a perfect fit living and working with knowledgeable people.